Classification of resolving subcategories and grade consistent functions: Introduction

 Generally speaking, the less restrictive conditions one imposes on the subcategories the harder it is to classify them.
 A well-known difficulty is that $\mod R$ is ``too big", even when $R$ is nice (say, regular local).
 Thus attentions are often restricted to more special categories such as that of maximal Cohen-Macaulay modules, or derived categories.
 However, it has recently emerged that resolving subcategories of $\mod R$ are reasonable objects to look at, and they capture substantial information on the singularities of $R$, see \cite{radius,dim}.
 Therefore, it is natural to ask if one can classify all such subcategories.

 Our main results indicate that such task is quite subtle but at the same time not hopeless.
-The key new insight is to use certain integer-valued functions {on} $\Spec R$ and not just the subsets of it.
-Let us describe such a class of functions which will be crucial for the rest of the paper.
-Let $\N$ denote the set of nonnegative integers.
-Let $f$ be an $\N$-valued function on $\Spec R$.
-We call $f$ {\it grade consistent} if it satisfies the following two conditions. \begin{itemize} \item For all $\p\in\Spec R$ one has $f(\p)\le\grade\p$. \item For all $\p,\q\in\Spec R$ with $\p\subseteq\q$ one has $f(\p)\le f(\q)$. \end{itemize} We denote by $\FPD(R)$ the subcategory of $\mod R$ consisting of modules of finite projective dimension.
-One of our main results states
+The key new idea is to use certain integer-valued functions {on} $\Spec R$.
+Let us describe this class of functions which will be crucial for the rest of the paper.